AngelCrawford/blog/archetypes/article-bundle/index.md

 - youtube
 - image
 - gallery
-- comment
-series: [""]
+# series: [""]
-weight: 1 # makes the post sticky, remove if not wanted
+# weight: 0 # 1 = makes the post sticky
-format: rating # rating design on the home page
+# format: rating # rating design on the home page
-rating: "0.5" # 0-5 with .5 possible, will show a rating on the home page
+# rating: "0.5" # 0-5 with .5 possible, will show a rating on the home page
+# icons:
+# - src: "windows-line"
+#   color: "#456987"
+#   tooltip: "Some Tooltip info"
+# - src: "ubuntu-line"
+#   color: "tomato"
+# - src: "android-line"
+#   color: "green"
+# - src: "apple-line"
+#   color: "white"
 authors: angel # if more than one, write like tags
 year: "{{ now.Format "2006" }}"
 month: "{{ now.Format "2006/01" }}"
 featured_image:
 - src: ./featured.jpg
   byline: TEST <a href='#'>test</a>
-icons:
-- src: "fab fa-windows"
-  color: "#456987"
-  tooltip: "Some Tooltip info"

 ---

 <!-- Konsole: hugo new --kind article-bundle articles/my-post -->